What does the LAWA Air Quality National Picture Summary 2021 tell us about air quality in NZ towns?

 Regional councils and unitary authorities measure outdoor air quality in their regions as part of their responsibilities for managing air quality.
 National Environmental Standards for Air Quality (NESAQ) are regulations that set limits in outdoor air for PM10, carbon monoxide, nitrogen dioxide, sulphur dioxide and ozone to provide a minimum level of health protection for all New Zealanders.

-Regional councils and unitary authorities report on how levels of air pollutants in their towns compare to the NESAQ and to other international guidelines.
-Increasingly, councils are reporting on PM2.5 concentrations in line with the current World Health Organization (WHO) guidelines.
+Regional councils and unitary authorities report on how levels of air pollutants in their towns compare to the NESAQ and to other international guidelines including for PM2.5.

 How do regional councils and unitary authorities monitor air quality?